oatcatx/group/README.md

 #### [Task Types]

-***Simple Runner*** - Basic function that returns an error.
+***🚀 Simple Runner*** - Basic function that returns an error.
 No access to context or shared state.

-***Context-Aware Task*** - Receives a context parameter, allowing the task to respond to cancellation signals and timeouts.
+***🚁 Context-Aware Task*** - Receives a context parameter, allowing the task to respond to cancellation signals and timeouts.
+Context-aware tasks will be able to communicate data through `Store` and `Fetch`.

-***Shared-State Task*** - Receives both context and a shared state object, enabling tasks to access and modify common data structures.
+***🚢 Shared-Data Task*** - Receives both context and a shared state object, enabling tasks to access and modify common data structures. shared-state task will be able to access predefined shared data via the shared arguments passed in (**❗❗ beware of potential data race**).

 #### [More...]
 Refer to the example package in this repo